Alfonso Maria Fusco: Life

 Alfonso Maria Fusco was born as the first of five children to Aniello Fusco (a farmer) and Giuseppina Schianova at Angri in Salerno on 23 March 1839; his parents married on 31 January 1834.
 Alfonso's birth was attributed to the intercession of Alphonsus de Ligouri whose tomb the couple had visited.
-A Redemptorist priest named Saverio Pecorelli assured them that the couple would have a son who would be named Alfonso and said: "You will have a son; you will name him Alfonso; he will become a priest and will live the life of Blessed Alfonso".
+A Redemptorist priest named Saverio Pecorelli assured them that: "You will have a son; you will name him Alfonso; he will become a priest and will live the life of Blessed Alfonso".
 It was two months after the infant's birth that Alphonsus de Ligouri was canonized as a saint of the Roman Catholic Church.

 Childhood and education

-Due to the unusual circumstances related to his birth his parents sent him to a church school where he was trusted to the priests.
+His parents sent him to a church school where he was entrusted to the priests.
 This made Alfonso dream of becoming a priest.
-Fusco acted in the role of a priest: he said a Mass and started singing hymns.
-Fusco also built an altar so he could pretend to perform Mass.
+Fusco built an altar so he could pretend to perform Mass.
 From his childhood, his parents noticed his compassion for children who were in need, as told in the book Operaio di Dio ('Alfonso Is His Name'), by Monsignor Salvatore Garofalo.

 Fusco was a mild and gentle character who was responsive to the plight of the poor.
 He received his First Communion and Confirmation at the age of seven.

 Studies and priesthood

-Fusco – at the age of eleven – informed his parents that he wanted to become a priest and, at eleven, entered the Seminary of Nocera dei Pagani on 5 November 1850.
+Fusco – at the age of eleven – informed his parents that he wanted to become a priest and entered the Seminary of Nocera dei Pagani on 5 November 1850.
 According to Eliodoro Tedesco's Biographic Profile of the Venerable Don Alfonso Maria Fusco, Founder of the Sisters of St. John the Baptist, the presence of the army in 1860 during battles related to unification caused the dispersion of the seminary's archives containing mention of Fusco's coursework.
 But Giuseppe Nappi recalled that Fusco was always respectful towards his professors.
 During these days, Fusco had a dream that Jesus Christ ordered him to found a religious institute for sisters as well as an orphanage for boys and girls.
-After he was ordained as a priest, he set about to make the dream happen.
-Antonio Salomon – the Archbishop of Salerno – ordained Fusco in his private oratory in Avellino on 29 May 1863 (Pentecost Sunday).
+Antonio Salomon, Archbishop of Salerno, ordained Fusco in his private oratory in Avellino on 29 May 1863 (Pentecost Sunday).
+He was assigned to the collegiate Church of f St. John the Baptist in Angri.